Sick Leave Policy and Procedure - California

 -- First, divide the number of hours the employee works each week by 35 (i.e., the standard number of hours per week for a full-time covered employee);

--- Second, multiply that number by the maximum allowance of hours of sick leave available to a full-time covered employee based upon his or her years of continuous service (as set forth above);
+-- Second, multiply that number by the maximum allowance of hours of sick leave available to a full-time covered employee based upon their years of continuous service (as set forth above);

--- Third, subtract from that number the amount of hours of sick leave he or she had used in the prior 12 month period on a rolling basis, as applicable.
+-- Third, subtract from that number the amount of hours of sick leave they had used in the prior 12 month period on a rolling basis, as applicable.

 If a part-time covered employee does not have at least 72 hours of sick leave available at the start of a year, then the University will provide or advance, as applicable, the balance of the time needed for the employee to have 72 hours of sick leave available at the start of the year.

 Covered employees must provide advance notification to their supervisor if use of sick leave is foreseeable.
 If use is unforeseeable, covered employees must provide notification to their supervisor as soon as practicable.
-Should a covered employee have any questions regarding these notification procedures, the employee should contact his or her supervisor or the appropriate Human Resources Officer/Business Partner.
+Should a covered employee have any questions regarding these notification procedures, the employee should contact their supervisor or the appropriate Human Resources Officer/Business Partner.

-Note: If a covered employee’s use of sick leave has lasted 4 or more consecutive work days, the employee should contact Liberty Mutual at 888-339-6830 as soon as practicable.
-In addition, if a covered employee’s sick leave is subject to the provisions of the Family and Medical Leave Act (FMLA), the employee should also contact Liberty Mutual at the number above to request a leave certification.
+Note: If a covered employee’s use of sick leave has lasted 4 or more consecutive work days, the employee should contact Lincoln Financial at 888-339-6830 as soon as practicable.
+In addition, if a covered employee’s sick leave is subject to the provisions of the Family and Medical Leave Act (FMLA), the employee should also contact Lincoln Financial at the number above to request a leave certification.

 1. Return to Work Date.
-A covered employee may be asked for a date on which he or she is cleared to return to work.
+A covered employee may be asked for a date on which they are cleared to return to work.

 3. Confirming Documentation.
 The University may require a medical certification for sick time in certain circumstances, as necessary and appropriate.
 If the leave is taken to care for a family member (or designated person), documentation of the employee’s relationship to the other individual may also be required.